MatthewMarmalade/e-prelude-pages/docs/index.md

 `$ sudo ./install.sh` *(This command will require root access.)*
 If it succeeded without any errors, you should be done!
 As a test, run the following command from a new terminal:
 `$ edhci`
 It should open up an interactive REPL with EPrelude loaded.
+As a further test, you can run the following command at the interactive prompt:
+`*EPrelude> :type length`
+You should get back the following:
+`length :: [a] -> Integer`

+### Uninstalling
-Feel free to delete the `e-prelude-master` and `.zip` file.
-However, if you ever want to uninstall EPrelude, you can navigate to the same file (or re-download it if you've deleted it) and run the command below:
+If you ever want to uninstall EPrelude, you can navigate to the same file (or re-download it if you've deleted it) and run the command below:
 `$ sudo ./uninstall.sh` *(This command will require root access.)*

 *-Note: Linux (and specifically DICE machine) hasn't been tested, nor has Windows with cygwn, though as the scripts are all UNIX-based there shouldn't be intractable difficulties -MM 14 Feb 2021*
 #### Updating EPrelude:
 To update EPrelude, download the newest version from the link above, follow the instructions for uninstalling and then reinstall.